Bypassing the challenges of federal facility modernization

 To retain top talent, the spaces must match today’s expectations for better work environments.
 At the same time, every branch of the DOD understands that it’s about people first.
 When you prioritize the spaces where people spend the most time, it can lead to better retention, more productivity, and more innovation.

 Our facility modernization system takes the headache out of construction by allowing easy phasing and the acquisition of interior wall systems, furniture, and technology.
 Our methods also can be accomplished in a fraction of the time of traditional construction and renovation.
-When the team is in a better space, they perform better, adding to unit performance.
+When the team is in a better space, they perform better, adding to overall unit performance.

 We begin by taking a holistic look at the needs of the space and the mission it serves.
 All strategic decisions are made in alignment with the mission objectives.
 Through clear analytic data and objective-first thinking, we can help clarify the value of a project to the bigger picture, in order to clear a path for funding and approval.

 By compressing design and construction together, you can plan with the intent to build immediately and cut down on time wasted.
 Agile construction techniques allow Federal buildings to adapt as necessary to meet the needs of the objective, making it possible to prioritize and complete renovations that may have otherwise been neglected.
-Because buildings that move at the speed of change create facilities that are always mission ready.
+Buildings that move at the speed of change create facilities that are always mission ready.